Vaultini

 cd vaultini

 3. Add the Vaultini Certificate Authority certificate to your operating system trust store.
 This helps clients securely communicate with the cluster, and enables you to access the web UI without errors.
-There are instructions for popular operating systems.
-This example is for macOS.
-You'll be prompted for your user password at least one time during this step.
+Documentation includes instructions for popular operating systems.
+This is the macOS example.
+The OS prompts for your user password at least one time during this step.

 sudo security add-trusted-cert -d -r trustAsRoot \